Find flights

 The most popular airlines flying from London to Beijing are Air China, China Southern and Hainan Airlines.

-The cheapest airlines flying from London to Beijing are British Airways, Hainan Airlines and KLM.
+The cheapest airlines flying from London to Beijing are Hainan Airlines, Air France and KLM.

 In terms of precipitation, rainfall in Beijing ranges from 0.0 - 220.0 inches per month.
 July is typically the wettest month, when rainfall can reach 220.0 mm.
 January is typically the driest time to visit Beijing when rainfall is around 0.0 mm.